ShaunHoward/baxter_rrt/README.md

 # potential_fields
-CWRU Baxter fork with potential fields added for joint control for EECS 499 Research Project.
+Merry the robot with potential fields for joint control for EECS 499 Research Project.